Understanding the Child Custody Process in San Diego

 - Attend court hearings: After the other parent has been served, you will be required to attend court hearings, including court-connected mediation (called child custody recommending counseling), as is often required.
 During the hearings, the court will consider the best interests of the child and make a custody determination.

-It is important to note that filing for custody does not legally separate you from the other parent in the event you are married.
-A legal separation or divorce is a separate process from fighting for custody.
+It is important to note that filing for custody in San Diego does not legally separate you from the other parent in the event you are married.
+A legal separation or divorce is a separate process from solely fighting for custody but custody orders can be requested within a legal separation or divorce proceeding.

 The custody process in California can be complicated, and when your children are involved it is more important than ever to not skip steps or show up unprepared.
-Working with an experienced child custody attorney in San Diego is the best approach to getting a successful arrangement determined.
+Working with an experienced child custody or family lawyer in San Diego is the best approach to getting a successful arrangement determined.

 Modifying a Child Custody Agreement in San Diego